jundalisay/superb/content/en/research/constitutions/in/part-18.md

 (3) Every order made under clause (1) shall, as soon as may be after it is made, be laid before each House of Parliament.

-359A.
+Article 359A.
 [Application of this Part to the State of Punjab.].–Omitted by the Constitution (Sixty-third Amendment) Act, 1989, s.
 3 (w.e.f.
 6-1-1990).
 360. Provisions as to financial emergency.—(1) If the President is satisfied that a situation has arisen whereby the financial stability or credit of India or of any part of the territory thereof is threatened, he may